 To confirm that a broker is regulated, you can look up the directory of the authority specified on the broker’s website and examine their licensing information or possible stock market quotations, amongst other details.
 Also, be sure to research the broker’s deposit insurance.
 It will provide additional protection and secure yours and other client funds up to a specific amount if the broker becomes bankrupt.

 When taking personal data into account, if you are wary of ETF fraud, you can carry out some simple tricks.
 When comparing brokers be sure to make sure that the data is encrypted.
 By choosing a secure password, you can also contribute to your data security.

 Our final criteria, as you may have guessed, is awards.
 Finding information about a broker in financial press articles can be a beneficial tool.
 We recommend taking positive and negative reviews on forums with a pinch of salt.
 Because you can never be sure of the circumstances surrounding why the post is negative or positive.

 If a broker has won an award or awards, then they will more than likely be mentioned in the press.
 Many brokers will provide links to media coverage on their website.
 Take advantage of this opportunity to gain an overview of the current media coverage of the broker and the awards they have won.

-Even if a broker has been named ‘Best ETF Provider’ in the past, it is worth seeing if there are any more recent awards.
+Even if a broker has been named ‘Top ETF Broker’ in the past, it is worth seeing if there are any more recent awards.
 Awards are a positive and essential way of an ETF broker building trust with their clients.
 Magazines, newspapers and other press associations will go through rigorous tests to check all aspects of a broker.
 The platforms, broker support services and security are regularly scrutinised.
 Awards are certainly an excellent means of evaluating a broker.
 If you can’t find anything online, then you can usually find a broker’s awards listed on their website.